citp/privacy-policy-historical/e/em/ems/emscharts.com.md

 Privacy Concerns
 emsCharts, Inc.
-600 Mifflin Road
+420 Commonwealth Drive
+STE 201
-Pittsburgh, PA 15207
+Warrendale, PA 15086
 USA

 You may contact us by e-mail at [privacy@emscharts.com](mailto:privacy@emscharts.com).
-You may call us at 412.647.4895.
+You may call us at 866.647.8282.

 Dispute Resolution and Privacy Seals

 We have the following privacy seals and/or dispute resolution mechanisms.
 If you think we have not followed our privacy policy in some way, they can help you resolve your concern.

 **New Dispute:** NOTE: You must login and use the Support system to file any disputes.
-All disputes are to be handled through our business office by contacting Pete Goutmann at 412.647.7090 or via email at goutmann@emscharts.com.
+All disputes are to be handled through our business office by contacting Pete Goutmann at 412.256.7200 or via email at goutmann@emscharts.com.

 Additional Information